GabrielArpini/SatelliteDataPipeline/README.md

 ![image](imgs/ELT_pipeline.png) –

 The pipeline follows an `ELT (Extract, Load, Transform)` approach and is `fully orchestrated within Kestra`, enabling `automated batch processing through backfill executions and daily scheduled runs`.
 It begins with a Python script that extracts data from the `space-track.org RESTful API`, specifically the General Perturbations (GP) dataset, which includes both known and unidentified objects detected via Radar Cross Section (RCS).
-The extracted data is saved as a .csv file within Kestra internal variables and `uploaded` to a Google Cloud Platform (GCP) `Bucket`.
+The extracted data is saved as a .csv file within Kestra's internal variables and `uploaded` to a Google Cloud Platform (GCP) `Bucket`.

-From there, it is `loaded into BigQuery as an external table`, allowing direct querying without immediate transformation, the data is then inserted inside a `main table` which have all the data, it is partitioned by the launch date, which used in some tranformations from dbt and clustered by object type (a classification of an object: payload, debris and rocket body) and country code.
+From there, it is `loaded into BigQuery as an external table`, allowing direct querying without immediate transformation, the data is then inserted inside a `main table` that stores all the records, it is partitioned by the launch date, which used in some tranformations from dbt and clustered by object type (a classification of an object: payload, debris and rocket body) and country code.
 Each day, the newly extracted dataset is compared against the previous day's table instead of the main table, optimizing the update process by avoiding unnecessary iterations over the full dataset.
 If changes are detected, new rows are inserted, and existing records are updated in the main table.
 If no changes are found, the newly created daily table is dropped and deleted, ensuring efficient storage management.
 Once the main table is updated, `dbt executes the transformation` step, generating new tables optimized for analytics.
 These tables aggregate key attributes, filter unnecessary columns, and restructure the data to enhance usability in Looker Studio for visualization and insight generation.
 By leveraging Kestra as the workflow orchestrator, this ELT pipeline automates the entire data lifecycle, ensuring efficient, scalable, and continuously updated processing of satellite data.

 ### Dbt transformed tables